lorenzo-querol/lorenzo-querol.github.io/_pages/about.md

 Hi, I'm Lorenzo.
 I'm a graduate of De La Salle University Manila, with a B.Sc. degree in Computer Science, major in Computer Systems Engineering.

-I'll be entering my master's program in Information Science at [Osaka University's Graduate School of Information Science and Technology](https://www.ist.osaka-u.ac.jp/english/) starting October this year.
+I'll be entering the master's program in Information Science at [Osaka University's Graduate School of Information Science and Technology](https://www.ist.osaka-u.ac.jp/english/) starting October this year.

 My research interests include Machine Learning and Computer Vision.